-A: Generally speaking, complaints should be made within six months of becoming aware of the incident, but this can vary depending on the nature of the complaint and the organisation you are dealing with.
+A: Generally speaking, complaints should be made within six months of becoming aware of the incident, but this can vary depending on the nature of the complaint and the organization you are dealing with.

 In summary, making a complaint about solicitors can be challenging.
 However, remember that avenues are available to help you resolve the issue.
 Identifying the problem, choosing the appropriate complaint avenue, gathering evidence, and caring for the remaining patient are important.
 However, you can navigate the complaint process effectively and find a fair and reasonable resolution.